jeansnfitted/FizzBuzz/README.md

 ### Giving someone else direct access to your GitHub repository

 1. Click on the Settings tab for your repository on GitHub (the right-most tab).
 In it, there is a Collaborators tab (top-left).
-Click on it and then you will see a button to add people to your project.
+Click on it, and then you will see a button to add people to your project.

 2. Add the other person to your project.
 They can now clone your repository directly using the HTTPS URL as you did during the lab.